Baby Led Weaning: The Easier Way to Feed Your Baby - Baby Chick

 • liver

 BLW can get messy!
-Feeding your baby while they have only a diaper on is key.
+Feeding your baby while they are only wearing a diaper is key.
 I found that to be the best way to ensure we could clean up quickly after mealtime.
 I suggest investing in a few mealtime items for babies that will make the BLW experience fun and easy for both you and your little one:

-BLW is an easy and beneficial way of introducing your baby to solid foods for the first time.
+Baby-led weaning is more than just an easy way to introduce your baby to solid foods.
+It’s a chance to help your little one explore, grow, and build confidence at the table.
 I used BLW with both of my kiddos, and we had a wonderful experience.
-Even if you’re not an exhausted parent (high five!), give BLW a shot.
-I think you’ll be surprised by how much you and your baby will love it!
+Whether you’re an exhausted parent looking for an easier routine or simply curious about a new approach, give BLW a try.
+You might be surprised by how much you and your baby love it.

 Share